FHantke/brave-browser-wiki/PageGraph.md

 npm run build -- Static
  ```

+There is also a [Dockerfile](https://github.com/brave/brave-browser/blob/page-graph/Dockerfile) included in the `page-graph` branch of the `brave-browser` repository.
+This is a verified setup that can be used as a reference for required dependency versions and installation steps.
+The image can also be built and used directly for research purposes.

 ## Publications Using PageGraph

 - [SugarCoat: Programmatically Generating Privacy-Preserving, Web-Compatible Resource Replacements For Content Blocking](https://www.peteresnyder.com/static/papers/sugarcoat-ccs-2021.pdf), Michael Smith, Peter Snyder, Ben Livshits, Deian Stefan, **CCS 2021**